 The G9 X Mark II only features a 3x optical zoom.
 However, it has a wealth of manual controls, RAW support and a touch screen, as well as fast burst shooting and Wi-Fi support.
 All this fits in a package that weighs just over 7 ounces.
 If image quality means more to you than optical zoom, this is a good deal.
-This would be our pick for the best compact camera under $400.
+This would be our pick for the best compact camera in this price range.

 If optical zoom is more important to you than a large image sensor, then the Canon PowerShot SX740 should definitely be on your compact travel camera shortlist.

 This model offers a remarkable 40x optical zoom, image stabilization, 4K video support, the ability to shoot at a fast 10 frames per second as well as a tilting LCD screen.
 It also offers manual controls, but no RAW support.
 That optical zoom does increase the weight a bit though, to just over 10 ounces.

 The last two cameras in our compact travel camera round up are somewhat more expensive, but you certainly get what you pay for, with near professional level features and image quality in remarkably small formats.